 The Chaplain will often assist the Almoner in his duties.

-Jack Wilson is our Chaplain.
+Allan Burrell is also our Chaplain.

 The duties of the Almoner largely lie outside the lodge, it is his duty to render assistance as is needed.